Konstantin192/ITOL_stuff/level_2/react/module_5/job_management_application_form/README.md

 Refactor the existing job management application to use more reusable components, implement props for dynamic content, and create a flexible layout for job status columns.

+# Practical Activity: Implementing Dynamic Functionality in the Job Management Application
+## Objective

+Enhance the job management application by adding functionality to the delete button, implementing job status updates, and managing the overall state of the application.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).